-The joy that comes with welcoming a litter of newborn rabbits can be tempered by their sudden death.
+The joy that comes with welcoming a litter of newborn rabbits can be tempered by the sudden bunny death.
 The baby seemed fine that morning, and then suddenly died.
 What went wrong?
 These fragile creatures can be intimidating to care for (See our full guide).
 However, with a proper understanding of the reasons behind sudden deaths in baby rabbits, you can keep your baby rabbits thriving and growing into their potential.

 Rabbits are known for their sensitivity, which is an important survival instinct for the wild, but can cause issues in captivity.
 Their reactive nature is apparent with the prevalence of heart attacks among baby rabbits.
 Heart attacks are most commonly caused by fright, which is any type of intensely startling moment.
 Often, predators are the culprits responsible for instilling fear in the baby rabbits.